snooravi/meetups/decryptation_example/Readme.md

 ### Execution

-Open the jupyter notebook named: Decryption.ipynb.
+Open the jupyter notebook named: metro_decyphir.ipynb.
 To run each cell, press Shift+Enter.
 Make sure to run them sequentially because each cell depends on the one before it.

 ### Contibutions
 Code in R: http://alandgraf.blogspot.com/2013/01/text-decryption-using-mcmc.html